JustinTimperio/pacback/README.md

 - Instant Rollback of -Syu Upgrades
 - The Ability to Track All Additions, Removals, and Upgrades Made to the System
+- Rollback to Arch Archive Dates
 - Native AUR Support
 - Automatically Save and Restore App Config Files
 - FailProof Rollbacks Even When Caches Are Deleted
-- Multi-Threaded File Checksumming and Restore Point Compression
+- Multi-Threaded Operations
-- Rollback to Arch Archive Dates

 -------------------